-Dr Paul Barnett and his partner have come to us via Hobart and have moved to Narooma with their border collie.
-Paul has been working at Royal Hobart Hospital since 2015 gaining experience in General Surgery, Obstetrics and Gynaecology, Paediatrics, Rehabilitation Medicine and Drug and Alcohol Medicine.
-Paul and his partner are enjoying living in Narooma and have no immediate plans to move.
+Dr Paul Barnett previously worked at Royal Hobart Hospital, gaining experience in General Surgery, Obstetrics and Gynaecology, Paediatrics, Rehabilitation Medicine and Drug and Alcohol Medicine.
+Dr Barnett and his partner are enjoying living in Narooma and have no immediate plans to move.

 Dr Kimberley Benson